etolo/lectures/Week02/Class/Seminar2.md

 We essentially need to find a mapping <img src="https://latex.codecogs.com/svg.latex?\Large&space;\phi" title="D_w"/> that transforms the input points into a feature space in which the points are linearly separable.

-We will therefore create a depth-two neural network to solve the XOR problem.
+We will therefore create a neural network with a single hidden layer to solve the XOR problem.

 ### Intuition for variable sharing when using neural networks